 Yes, definitely!
 Thanks for taking the time to share your mama meet cute with us Zyanya!

-This post was sponsored by Huddle, a new video messaging app for sharing personal moments with family and friends in a more meaningful way.
-Whether you're looking for a fun way to stay in touch with a mom friend who lives halfway across the world or a mama group in your same city, Huddle brings you closer.
+This post was sponsored by Adelee, the new messaging app for sharing personal photos and videos to help cultivate better, closer relationships with the people who matter most to you.
+Whether you're looking for a fun way to stay in touch with a mama friend who lives halfway across the world or even in the same city, Adelee brings you closer.
 Available for download from the App Store now.